tk1351/x-echo/memory-bank/techContext.md

 - **Testing**: Vitest + React Testing Library - Consistent with backend
 - **Linting/Formatting**: Biome - Same as backend for consistency

+### Next.js Component Model

+Next.js App Router supports both React Server Components and Client Components:

+#### Server Components
+- All components are Server Components by default
+- Rendered on the server and HTML is sent to the client
+- Ideal for data fetching, accessing backend resources, and keeping sensitive information
+- Reduces client-side JavaScript bundle size

+#### Client Components
+- Specified by adding the 'use client' directive at the top of the file
+- Hydrated on the client to provide interactive functionality
+- Used for features that depend on state, effects, or browser APIs

+#### Optimal Usage Patterns
+- Perform data fetching and server-side processing in Server Components
+- Implement interactive UI in Client Components
+- Place Client Components lower in the component tree and only render necessary parts on the client
+- Pass Server Components as children to Client Components to leverage benefits of both

 ## Development Environment

 ### Prerequisites